Sevi (band)

-SEVI is a Bulgarian rock band from Sofia.
-The current members are Svetlana "Sevi" Bliznakova (lead vocals), Alexander Kirilov (lead guitar), Rally Velinov (bass guitar) and Pavlin Ivanov (drums, percussion).
-The band describes their music genre as heart rock,[1] a name given to their style due to the emotional, heartfelt content and message of their songs.
+Sevi is a Bulgarian rock band from Sofia.
+The current members are Svetlana "Sevi" Bliznakova (lead vocals), Ivo Galabov (lead guitar), Rally Velinov (bass guitar) and Nick Nikolaev (drums, percussion).
+The band describes their music genre as heart rock, a name given to their style due to the emotional, heartfelt content and message of their songs.

-Their debut album, What Lies Beyond, was released on June 14, 2012, in Bulgaria.[2]
-There were four singles to the album, along with music videos, as the first two ("Can't Stand the Pain" and "Limited Edition") were released before the album, and the other two, "Victim" and "Speed Up" came a few months after the studio album.
+Their debut album, What Lies Beyond, was released on June 14, 2012, in Bulgaria.
+There were four singles to the album, along with music videos.
+The first two ("Can't Stand the Pain" and "Limited Edition") were released before the album, and the other two, "Victim" and "Speed Up" came a few months after.
 On April 23, 2014, Sevi released "On My Own", the first single to their second studio album The Battle Never Ends.

-The band went on a national tour on June 27, 2012[3] in support of their debut album.
-The What Lies Beyond Tour ended on September 27, 2012.
-Soon after, the band started working on acoustic arrangements of their original songs, inspired in part by a performance they gave during a live session at Z-Rock Radio[4].
-This led to an acoustic concert that the band performed on November 30, 2012[5], in addition to the video debut for the third single from What Lies Beyond.
-The acoustic show was recorded on February 13, 2013, at the Sofia club “Backstage” and released as a full-length DVD/CD package called The Other Side of Sevi.
+The band has released 4 studio albums so far and a LIVE acoustic DVD from 2013.